This post may contain affiliate links. Read my whole disclosure here.

 - “I Said No!
 A Kid-to-kid Guide to Keeping Private Parts Private” by Kimberly King is a great book for teaching kids about body safety.

-I hope that this list and the tips in the article will help you teach your kids more easily about all the important rules they need to know to stay safe!
+I hope that the tips in the article will help you teach your kids more easily about all the important rules they need to know to stay safe!

 More parenting tips